 For example, if you find an annuity contract with a higher interest rate, lower fees or want a contract issued by a more stable company, you’ll be able to exchange your current annuity contract without incurring any additional tax burdens.

 This is a middle-of-the-road approach that allows you to take some of the money from your structured settlement now and leave the rest to grow.
 For example, you could take $100,000 in a lump sum from a $300,000 structured settlement.
-Although the lump sum payment will be subject to taxation, the rest of the money can be left in the annuity account to grow tax-free.
+Although the lump sum will be subject to taxes, the rest of the money can be left in the annuity account to grow tax-free.